survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 The approach works nicely in **Continuous Integration** (CI) setups as well.
 A CI system can install your local dependencies, compile your project using them, and then push the result to a server.

-To add Webpack to our project, execute
+To add webpack to our project, execute

 ```bash
 npm i webpack@beta --save-dev # or just -D if you want to save typing